 Mixed asset funds are split into categories that broadly reflect their equity content.

 Most of our Rated Funds groups also include a constituent that takes a socially responsible or ethical investment approach.
 However, these have been accorded Rated Fund status not simply because of their SRI credentials, but also because their performance compares favourably against other funds considered for that asset group.

 Why are comparatively poor performers included?

-Also, while the majority of our Rated Funds have performed very respectably against their peers, we have also made a few ‘contrarian’ choices where the investment style pursued by the manager has not been in favour, but where we believe past performance and/or the current investing environment suggest that a change in fortunes is due.
+Also, while the majority of our Rated Funds have performed respectably against their peers, we have also made a few ‘contrarian’ and 'wildcard' choices where the management's investment style has not been in favour, but where we believe past performance of a fund manager and/or the current investing environment suggest that inclusion is warranted.

 We will monitor our Rated Funds list consistently for major changes.
-Examples of such changes include fund manager moves, soft-closures, a significant divergence in tracking errors for passive funds, a persistently high share price premium to net asset value (NAV) on investment trusts, or a major re-rating from external or internal sources.
+Examples of such changes include fund manager moves, soft-closures (where a fund has indicated it has reached capacity), a significant divergence in tracking errors for passive funds, a persistently high share price premium to net asset value (NAV) on investment trusts, or a major re-rating from external or internal sources.
 Funds which have experienced a major change are likely to be suspended initially, pending formal review.

 In no way is the selection of funds for Rated status influenced by commercial considerations.